OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Conclusion

 \section{Conclusion}

 This work addressed open-vocabulary segmentation in unstructured outdoor environments.
 We introduce OTAS, an open-vocabulary segmentation method that aligns semantic tokens across single and multiple views to reconstruct a geometrically consistent feature field.
-It aligns the output tokens of a pretrained vision model to a language embedding by clustering semantically similar tokens through unsupervised learning and pooling.
-Results show a minor improvement over open-vocabulary and fine-tuned baselines on the ORDF dataset, a significant improvement over the state of the art on TartanAir, and robust applicability to real-world robotic tasks.
+It aligns the output tokens of a pre-trained vision model to a language embedding by clustering semantically similar tokens through unsupervised learning and pooling.
+OTAS is zero-shot, does not require scene-specific fine-tuning, and runs at up to $\approx$17 fps.
+Results show a minor improvement over open-vocabulary and fine-tuned baselines on the ORFD dataset, a significant improvement over the state of the art on TartanAir, and robust applicability to real-world robotic tasks.
+Scaling, runtime and backbone ablations confirm that OTAS is both efficient and backbone-agnostic, addressing concerns about model dependence and deployment trade-offs.
 Future work will investigate employing our semantic maps for outdoor navigation, e.g., through costmap modification \cite{Qiu2024GeFF} or with learned policies \cite{Maheshwari2023PIAug}.